ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ### Reduction Variables

 A reduction variable is a useful way to get a summary value from a parallel loop.
 It is the result of some operation that combines values in each loop iteration.
-It is a variable that is shared between loop iteration.
-However, the operation that updates the variable should be associated.
+It is a variable that is shared between loop iterations.
+However, the operation that updates the variable should be associative.
 That is, the order in which the variable is updated shouldn't affect the result, since parallel loop iterations do not complete in a deterministic order.

 For example, `R` is a reduction variable in this example: